Óscar Navarro

-Óscar Alberto Navarro Meléndez (born January 13, 1979, in La Libertad, El Salvador) is a former Salvadoran professional footballer.
+Óscar Alberto Navarro Meléndez (born January 13, 1979) is a Salvadoran former professional footballer who played as a midfielder.

 Club career

-Navarro started his career with Alianza at a very young age.
+Navarro was born in La Libertad, El Salvador.
+He started his career with Alianza at a very young age.

 He would go on to play for Alianza for a little more than 13 years, winning four league titles with them.
 He captained Alianza for several years.

 He then left Alianza to join Chalatenango and in 2009, moved to Nejapa.

 In 2010, he joined UES, but an injury took him out of the game until at least September 2011.

 International career

 Navarro, a creative midfielder, has also played for the Salvadoran Under-23.

-He made his senior debut for El Salvador in an October 2001 friendly match against Mexico and has earned a total of 8 caps, scoring no goals.
+He made his senior debut for El Salvador in an October 2001 friendly match against Mexico and has earned a total of eight caps, scoring no goals.

 He has represented his country at the 2002 CONCACAF Gold Cup and was a non-playing squad member at the 2003 CONCACAF Gold Cup.

 His final international game was a July 2003 friendly match against Guatemala.